Skip to main content

 Kincaid's Position and Policy Priorities

-If elected to Congress, I will pursue the following:
+If elected to Congress I will pursue the following:

-Support legislation that ties federal public safety grant funding to the adoption of minimum residency restriction standards for Level 2 and Level 3 sex offenders particularly restrictions near schools, daycare centers, parks, and playgrounds.
+1. Federal Funding Incentives for State Residency Restrictions.
+Support legislation that ties federal public safety grant funding to the adoption of minimum residency restriction standards for Level 2 and Level 3 sex offenders that do not expire the moment supervision ends.
+Particularly restrictions near schools, daycare centers, parks and playgrounds.
 States that fail to act should not continue receiving full federal public safety funding without accountability.

-Push for stronger enforcement of existing SORNA requirements and close loopholes that allow high risk offenders to move between jurisdictions without timely notification to local law enforcement.
-Currently, offenders who move across state lines can fall through the cracks between registry systems.
+2. Strengthening SORNA Compliance and Enforcement.
+Push for stronger enforcement of existing SORNA requirements.
+And close loopholes that allow high risk offenders to move between jurisdictions without timely notification to local law enforcement.
+Currently offenders who move across state lines can fall through the cracks between registry systems.

-Use the platform of a congressional seat to bring direct public and legislative pressure on Washington State to adopt statewide residency restrictions.
+3. National Attention on Washington State's Failure to Act.
+Use the platform of a congressional seat to bring direct public and legislative pressure on Washington State.
+To close the gap and adopt lasting statewide residency restrictions.
 Elected officials who have the power to protect children and choose not to use it should be held publicly accountable for that choice.

-Support improvements to the National Sex Offender Public Website to make registry information more accessible, more accurate, and easier for parents to use including better integration with local mapping tools so families can understand the real situation in their neighborhoods.
+4. Improved Public Transparency and Access to Registry Information.
+Support improvements to the National Sex Offender Public Website to make registry information more accessible, more accurate and easier for parents to use including.
+Better integration with local mapping tools so families can understand the real situation in their neighborhoods.

+5. Treatment and Supervision Resources to Reduce Recidivism.
 Support evidence based treatment programs and GPS monitoring for high risk offenders on supervised release.
 Residency restrictions alone are not sufficient they must be paired with meaningful supervision and treatment to reduce the likelihood of reoffense.
 Protecting children requires both keeping dangerous offenders away from them and addressing the conditions that drive recidivism.

 What Parents in WA-01 Can Do Right Now

-While we work to change the law, parents in Washington's 1st District can take these steps today:
+While we work to change the law.
+Parents in Washington's 1st District can take these steps today:

-• Search the National Sex Offender Public Website (NSOPW) to check your neighborhood.
+Search the National Sex Offender Public Website (NSOPW) to check your neighborhood.

-• Talk to your children's school administration about what notification protocols are in place when a registered sex offender moves into the area.
+Talk to your children's school administration about what notification protocols are in place when a registered sex offender moves into the area.

 The Bottom Line

 Protecting women and children will always be a top priority of this campaign.
-If the people of Washington's 1st District send me to Congress, I will use every tool available to do so.
+If the people of Washington's 1st District send me to Congress.
+I will use every tool available to do so.

 Paid for by Kincaid for Congress.